pauldemarco/flutter_blue/example/README.md

-# flutter_blue_example
+# bluetooth_example

-Demonstrates how to use the flutter_blue plugin.
+Demonstrates how to use the bluetooth plugin.

 ## Getting Started